-Although many of us are aware of eating disorders, we tend to have some misunderstandings about the conditions.
-For instance, there’s a common misconception that women are the only ones who can have an eating disorder, but many men struggle as well.
-Another misconception is that the primary form of eating disorders come from a lack of eating rather than overeating.
-You might be someone who is wondering, “Do I have binge eating disorder, and do I need help?”
-Here at the Santé Center for Healing, we understand that one of the best ways to improve your health and the health of a loved one is through education.
-Learning what is involved in a binge eating disorder can help individuals to find the treatment they need to heal and recover.
+Although many of us are aware of disordered eating, we tend to misunderstand the conditions.
+For instance, there’s a common misconception that women are the only ones who can have disordered eating, but many men struggle as well.
+Another misconception is that the primary form of disordered eating comes from a lack of eating rather than overeating.

-Do I Have Binge Eating Disorder?
+Do I Have Binge Disordered Eating?

 - Feeling as though your eating is out of your control